Bung–Van Ninh Expressway

-The Bung–Van Ninh Expressway (Vietnamese: Đường cao tốc Bùng–Vạn Ninh) is a section of the North–South Expressway East and the North–South Expressway West located in Quang Binh province.
+The Bung–Van Ninh Expressway (Vietnamese: Đường cao tốc Bùng–Vạn Ninh) is a section of the North–South Expressway East and the North–South Expressway West located in Quảng Trị province.

 Design

-The route has a total length of 48.84 km, the starting point of the road is connected to Vung Ang–Bung Expressway in Cự Nẫm, Bố Trạch, Quảng Bình and the end point is in Vạn Ninh, Quảng Ninh, Quảng Bình connect with Van Ninh–Cam Lo Expressway currently under construction.
+The route has a total length of 48.84 km, the starting point of the road is connected to Vung Ang–Bung Expressway in Bố Trạch commune, Quảng Trị provinceand the end point is in Trường Ninh commune, Quảng Trị province connect with Van Ninh–Cam Lo Expressway currently under construction.
 The project has a divergent phase cross-section that meets the standards of a 4-lane highway without an emergency lane, with emergency stops arranged every 4–5 km/point with a roadbed width of 17m, and a design speed of 90 km/h.
 In the completed phase, the road will have 6 lanes, 32.25m wide, with 2 emergency lanes, and a design speed of 100 km/h.